Act

 Reactive by Default

-Reactions let you build event-driven flows and side effects with ease.
+Reactions let you build event-driven flows and side effects with ease โ with built-in correlation, drain, and dual-frontier processing.

-Production-ready Postgres adapter for scalable, persistent event storage.
-Switch between in-memory and Postgres with a single line of code.
+Postgres for scale, SQLite for embedded, in-memory for tests.
+Switch between them with a single line of code.

 Minimal Footprint